newmoonfox/Homework-Assignment-02/README.md

         * Navigation Bar
         * Image-Cards to create gallery
         * Using "form" code from bootstrap to create a contact form.
+3. Making a stylesheet/css document to add style to bootstrap code.
-3. Utilizing what I learned in the activities from the student facing repository.
+4. Utilizing what I learned in the activities from the student facing repository.